PREVENTING PIPELINE CORROSION WITH CHEMICAL INJECTION

 Cathodic protection is the application of electrical current to the pipeline to disrupt the movement of electrons and protect the steel from corrosion.
 Its use and effectiveness often depends on the nature of the pipeline system and the geological characteristics of the area under consideration.

 Chemical injection can offer a dependable, measurable way to ward off corrosion.
-Corrosion inhibitors can be injected into the pipeline or well site in specific concentrations to reduce corrosion.
-They do so by forming a protective film on the metallic surface and slowing the corrosive reactions.
+Corrosion inhibitors can be injected into the pipeline or wellbore in specific, and adjustable, concentrations to reduce corrosion over the life of the system.
+They do so by chemically reacting with the corrosive media in the pipeline and effectively neutralizing the harmful chemicals.

 Accurate chemical dosing is critical to successful corrosion inhibition.
 Under-dosing can limit the effectiveness of corrosion prevention, while over-dosing can lead to waste and excess costs.
-When sizing pumps, it’s important to know what the volume and pressure output of the pumps should be as well as the chemical compatibility requirements of the seals.
+When sizing pumps, it’s important to know what the volume needed at a given pressure is, as well as the chemical compatibility requirements of the seals and plunger.

 Electric pumps can be powered by solar or conventional power sources.